 If you’re wondering about the unique name, the term Max-Q is one that Nvidia borrowed from the aerospace world.
-As Nvidia detailed in a blog post, Max-Q is when a spacecraft has its maximum dynamic pressure.
+As Nvidia detailed in a blog post (opens in new tab), Max-Q is when a spacecraft has its maximum dynamic pressure.
 Go figure.

 But for PCs, Max-Q is about allowing laptops to run Nvidia graphics technology while still being thinner, quieter and more energy-efficient than other gaming laptops.
-In general, graphics cards require substantial heat management, which leads to bulky, loud cooling systems and the thick and heavy form factor of typical gaming laptops.
+In general, graphics cards require substantial heat management, which leads to bulky, loud cooling systems and the thick and heavy shape of typical gaming laptops.

 Max-Q graphics cards are meant to to optimize efficiency and cooling systems so you can run heavy graphics workloads, such as 4K gaming, on a laptop that doesn’t look like a heavily ventilated, noisy, chunky PC from the ‘90s.
 Max-Q laptops aim to have a peak noise level of 40dBA from a 25cdm (cubic decimeter) distance and when facing “average” gaming workloads and room temperatures.

 Again, Max-Q graphics cards are only found in laptops.
 You wouldn’t buy one to equip your gaming desktop or custom PC build.
 Laptop vendors currently making laptops with Max-Q graphics cards include Acer, Alienware, Asus, Dell, Gigabyte, HP, Lenovo, MSI and Razer.
 Sadly, vendors don't always clearly state whether their system is using a Max-Q or non-Max-Q (sometimes called Max-P) mobile GPU, but we'll always tell you in our laptop reviews.

 Are Max-Q Graphics as Powerful as Regular Mobile Graphics?